 Ah, how Melburnians love their coffee — and they do it so well!
 So you must experience ‘doing coffee’ at one of the CBD laneway cafés during your visit.
 Tucked away all over the city in secret, unexpected places, you might find yourself squatting on a milk crate with the hipster crew, reclining in a vintage armchair, or rubbing elbows with the suits and stilettos at a miniscule bar as you enjoy your brew.
 The best known laneways are the pedestrian-only Centre Place and Degraves Street (on either side of Flinders Lane).
 Soak up the ambience Euro-style, with a confusion of chairs and tables spilling out onto the cobbled lanes and the heady aroma of food and freshly ground coffee filling the air.

-Set over two sites, on either side of the Yarra River, the NGV (National Gallery of Victoria) has been at the centre of Melbourne’s cultural scene since 1861.
-Divided into the NGV International and the NGV Australia, the superbly curated gallery has some of the most noteworthy collections in the country.
+Set over two sites, on either side of the Yarra River, the National Gallery of Victoria (NGV) has been at the centre of Melbourne’s cultural scene since 1861.
+Divided into the NGV International and the NGV Australia (The Ian Potter Centre), the superbly curated gallery has some of the most noteworthy collections in the country.
 With everything from painting and sculpture, to architecture and fashion, the gallery also hosts major international touring exhibitions and events throughout the year.
 Make a plan to see specific artworks, or just wander around and enjoy the buildings themselves.
 There’s never a wrong turn, and the best thing is it’s all absolutely free.
 (Admission charges may apply for temporary and touring exhibitions.)